haku/Onosendai/README.md

 --------

 * Timelines, mentions, lists and searches can all be columns.
+* De-duplicate: filter the items in one column out of another.
 * Read Later column: any tweet can be saved locally for reading later.
 * Background feed fetching and caching.
 * Configured via JSON file on the file system.